Tuesday, May 26, 2020

 All of the material contained on this page and other pages of this blog is presented in accordance with the terms of the Open Game License.

 A jewelbook can be read only with a successful DC 25 Decipher Script check or read magic.
-Inscribing a new page of text in a jewelbook costs 75 shillings for materials and effort. if used as a spellbook, inscribing a spell costs 150 shillings per page.
+Inscribing a new page of text in a jewelbook costs 75 shillings for materials and effort.
+If used as a spellbook, inscribing a spell costs 150 shillings per page.

 Creating a jewelbook requires the crafter to have 4+ ranks of Craft: Gemcutting, the Craft Wondrous Item feat, and the ability to cast shaping (gemcutting).
 It requires raw materials worth half the cost of the finished jewelbook consisting of an appropriate gemstone, and 1/25 the total shilling cost in experience points.
 For example, creating a 150 facet jewelbook requires a gem worth 55 shillings and 4 experience points.